StefanLS/ProgrammingAssignment2/README.md

-This repository contains the solution to the 'Programming Assignment 2' of the 'R Programming' course given by Roger D. Peng, PhD, Jeff Leek, PhD, Brian Caffo, PhD
+This repository contains the solution 'cacheMatrix.R' to the 'Programming Assignment 2' of the 'R Programming' course given by Roger D. Peng, PhD, Jeff Leek, PhD, Brian Caffo, PhD

 ### Assignment: Caching the Inverse of a Matrix